Your Story. Your Hope. Community Help.

-We connect people impacted by DNA surprises and misattributed parentage with licensed mental health professionals with experience working with these issues.
+We connect people impacted by adoption, assisted reproduction, NPEs, DNA surprises, and misattributed parentage experiences (MPEs) with people with experience working with these issues.

-Our heart is to help anyone impacted by misattributed parentage experiences and surprise DNA discoveries.
+Our heart is to help anyone impacted by genetic identity issues or loss of genetic continuity.
 We understand shock, feelings of grief, abandonment, betrayal, identity crisis, shame, anxiety, and depression (to name a few..) that often manifest a DNA discovery.
 Our experience is that the community shares commonalities, but also differences.

 Some people with an MPE have miraculous bonding with their new families while others face rejection.
 Still yet, there are those whose family members have passed away and others where DNA tests resulted in only finding out you have a different parent, but no leads toward who it is.
 The journey for people with an MPE is marked with ambiguous loss and the search for self.
 We have experience in this journey extensively and too, know the ups and downs and everything in between.

 Together, it’s our hope to help the community in whatever stage of the process they’re currently in, through mental health education and referrals to people with experience in these areas.
 We list genetic counselors, coaches, and licensed therapeutic counselors.
 We know each person processes their adoption, donor conception, NPE, and MPE differently and needs change over time.
 We want to provide access to as many different tools as possibly to assist you with your healing process.
 Make an informed decision about the type of help you seek.
 Please read our Fact Sheet on the difference between Mentors, Coaches, and Therapists.
 Right to Know offers support for the constellation of people impacted by adoption, NPEs, and assisted reproduction as well as a mentor program.
 The RTK Mentor Program will pair you with someone who’s had a similar experience who is a further along in their healing journey who can walk beside you and listen and offer advice.